-Bit rate, sample rate, CD-quality audio, hi-res… there are so many audio terms that confuse even the best.
+Bit rate, sample rate, CD-quality audio, Hi-Res, HWA Coding… There are so many audio terms that confuse even the best.
 If you are one of those who can relate to this, you’re in the right place.
 We’ve put together this guide to help you understand sample rate, bit depth and bit rate, so let’s dive right in!

 Sound is created via pressure in the airwaves.
 These waves cause further vibrations when it comes in contact with a diaphragm (such as the one you’ll find in a mic).
 These vibrations cause an electrical signal that is further boosted with a pre-amplifier and is ultimately recorded in a digital file.

 A digital signal consists of 1’s and 0’s in the form of samples.
 This sampled information is stored in the form of bits.
 A typical digital recording has 44,100 samples per second while some (extremely high-quality) recordings can have up to 96,000 samples per second.
 CD-quality audio is generally available in 16 bits while Hi-Res audio files are available in 24-bit files.